Fort Colvile: Operations

 During the 1820s, yearly purchases of furs rarely exceeded 20 blankets being sold.
 Increased amounts of animal hides were gathered by Fort Colvile started with the "Flat Head brigade," which joined the Bitterroot Salish on their annual migrations past the Rocky Mountains.
 A skirmish in 1829 between the Bitterroot Salish and inhabitants of Columbia Lake caused fears among HBC employees about the defenseless state of Fort Colvile Additional employees were sent to erect a palisade and establish the mill during the Winter.

 The staff number for Fort Colvile fluctuated with the seasons.
 Operations commencing in the Spring required upwards of 30 employees during the 1830s.
 Usually only five men were stationed there throughout Winter, and if the number was above that, McLoughlin would reassign the extra staff.
 Spokane Garry was considered a prospective employee at the Fort until McLoughlin rejected the proposition.
 Alex McLeod, born at the fort in 1854 recalled that "The trading post proper was a square enclosure.
 The store and warehouses were on the north side, and Chief Trader McDonald's house was on the east side.
 The married employees, like my father, lived outside the enclosed post yard on the south and west sides."

 The American Board of Commissioners for Foreign Missions Missionaries established Tshimakain Mission in 1838.
 The missionary families of Elkanah Walker and Cushing Eells developed ties with Fort Colvile officers and wives, then the closest white settlement in the area.
 After the Whitman Massacre, the missionaries fled their station for the protection of the HBC trading post.

 Agricultural operations at Fort Colvile were prominent, eventually supplying other interior posts with wheat, peas, flint corn, and potatoes.
-The prairie, the station was located on, was deemed an "island of fertility" by visiting artist Paul Kane.
+The prairie that the station was on was deemed an "island of fertility" by visiting artist Paul Kane.
 At its foundation, 24 bushels of potatoes were sown, but over half was eaten by rodents.
 The farm was able to produce enough crops to feed its staff and Fort Nez Perces in 1830.
 The harvest wasn't large enough to support the brigade of fur trappers headed to the New Caledonia district, requiring shipments from Fort Vancouver.
 20 Native and White men labored on the farms in 1838, about two-thirds of the total number of men kept at trade post.
 The potato harvests had increased greatly in size compared to the initial sowing, in 1838, it was over 7,000 bushels.
 Charles Wilkes of the United States Exploring Expedition found that farming was the primary focus of the establishment "for the whole of the northern posts depend upon Colville for supplies of provisions."
 Salmon was easily procured when the seasonal runs commenced.
 One pioneer recalled that Kettle Falls men would "put large wicker baskets below the falls and raised them up three times a day, always filled with fish."

+Fort Colvile was the center for construction of Columbia boats, the wooden-planked canoe-like watercraft used to convey freight and passengers on the Columbia River in the fur trade era.